Update: Judgment delivered in favour of the plaintiffs

 The judgment does not relate to any person who opted out of the proceedings.

 In his judgment, his Honour found that:

-- the resolutions to charge the Special Charges were all non-compliant with the Local Government Regulations and as such were invalid;
+the resolutions to charge the Special Charges were all non-compliant with the Local Government Regulations and as such were invalid;

-- the rates notices issued by the Council levying the Special Charges included special charges that were levied on land and unites to which those special charges did not apply; and
+the rates notices issued by the Council levying the Special Charges included special charges that were levied on land and unites to which those special charges did not apply; and

-- the Council is obliged to return the Special Charges it received to the persons who paid them, and to do so as soon as practicable.
+the Council is obliged to return the Special Charges it received to the persons who paid them, and to do so as soon as practicable.

-About the Redland Ratepayer Class Action
+What is the Redland Ratepayer Class Action about?

 While the Council has refunded part of the moneys raised, Shine Lawyers have commenced proceedings on behalf of ratepayers to recover the remaining amount.
-Shine Lawyers consider that the RCC is liable to ratepayers for the balance of moneys raised.
+Shine Lawyers consider that the Council is liable to ratepayers for the balance of moneys raised.

 The proceedings are being funded by Augusta Ventures Limited.

 Can I join the Redland Ratepayer Class Action?